 If you don’t have access to machinery, you can also try renting One From A Local Hardware Store before taking on this Project yourself.

 What is the Best Time to Dethatch Your Lawn?

-Firstly, Keep it in your mind – the time period isn’t the same for every lawn.
+Firstly, keep in your mind – the period isn’t the same for every lawn.
 It depends on your location, yard soil, season, grass type, and many more.

-However, you came here for a solid answer, what is the best time to dethatch lawn and how you do it easily with mower attachments.
+However, you came here for a solid answer, what is the best time to dethatch lawn and how do you do it easily with mower attachments?

-Now come to the point, spring is an ideal season for all to doing dethatch and aerate the lawn.
-Basically, aerating and dethatching job isn’t much time gap but almost the same.
+Now come to the point, spring is an ideal season for all to do dethatch and aerate the lawn.
+Aerating and the dethatching job isn’t much time gap but almost the same.

-But when you have Zoysia, Bermuda, and St. Augustine type grass in your yard, you need to aerate or dethatch in the summer, because this is the best growing time for them.
-Never dethatching the lawn when your yard is torpid or focused; it can be more harm rather recover.
+But when you have Zoysia, Bermuda, and St. Augustine type grass in your yard, you need to aerate or dethatch in the summer because this is the best growing time for them.

 After completing these tasks, you have to adjust the height of the blade from the ground.
 It’s a matter of consideration because it won’t touch the dead grass or unexpected roots if the dethatching blade is too high from the ground.

 Again, if the spring is too low or close to the ground or touching the root of the grass roughly, it will uproot the living grass and may harm the soil of your lawn.
 So be careful while setting up your new attachment.